 - Analyze the role of the nurse educator in practice environments.

-- Design curriculum using emerging trends in nursing education and evidence-based practice.
+- Design curriculum using emerging trends in nursing education.

 - Develop assessment and performance evaluations of individual learners.

-- Create a plan for evaluating program effectiveness in an academic or institutional setting.
+- Develop a plan for evaluating program effectiveness in an academic or institutional setting.

 The mission of the MSN program is to prepare highly qualified professional nursing personnel to serve global healthcare communities as administrators, educators, and informatics specialists.